marijkaengel/analytics-apis/src/2.0/guides/bulk-data-insertion/faq.md

 * BDIA can only send data to report suites that are configured as "Timestamp enabled" or "Timestamp optional."
 * Historical data for a visitor grouping must be ingested before any current data can be processed, unless Timestamp Optional report suites are being used and visitor continuity is not possible or not desirable.
 * The amount of server calls that can be processed in a given time are dependent on throttle limits and allocated resources for that customer.
-Spikes in server calls must be reported to Client Care in the same ways that normal data collection dictates.
+Spikes in server calls must be reported to Adobe similarly to traditional data collection through AppMeasurement.
 * Do not send more than 1 file per 20 seconds per visitor group.
-Files can be as large as 100 MB compressed (gzip)
 * Utilize enough visitor groups so that you do not send more than 2000 rows/second per visitor group.

 ## How frequently can I upload files?

 Before using BDIA, a customer must provide an expected volume of ingestion.
-From the expected volume, a per-second throttle limit is configured within our system.
+From the expected volume, a per-second throttle limit is configured within Adobe's system.
 This configuration throttles the number per-second ingestion server calls.
 If the system detects the throttle limit may be exceeded, it will process uploaded files more slowly to stay within the limit.

 These limits help ensure a timely processing and availability of data for Adobe Analytics reporting.
 They also help protect the system from becoming overwhelmed before proper capacity has been provisioned for a sharp increase in call volume.